 Join them on their Rights Respecting journey and register for RRSA today.

-There is a wide range of Unicef UK teaching resources, assemblies, lesson plans and activities, developed within a framework of child rights, which will support schools to work towards the RRSA and teach pupils about children's rights.
+There is a wide range of Unicef UK teaching resources developed within a framework of child rights, which will support schools to work towards the RRSA and teach pupils about children's rights.
 They support all ages and a range of curriculum areas.
 You can buy these or download many for free.

 For more than 20 years, schools across the UK have held an annual Day for Change, learning about and raising money for children around the world.

 In exchange for making a change for that day – for instance, wearing fancy dress, a sponsored water walk, or a cake sale – parents, children and teachers make a donation to improve education and health for children.

 Outright is an exciting new programme of activities run by Unicef UK for Rights Respecting Schools.
 It takes place around 20 November 2014 to celebrate the 25th anniversary of the UN Convention on the Rights of the Child.
 Rights Respecting Schools register to take part and receive a free resource pack full of ideas.
 The activities in the resource pack are designed to enable children of all ages to speak out about their rights beyond the school gates.